Sleep Center | New York City

 - CPAP titration (Treatment) — If sleep apnea is diagnosed during the diagnostic PSG, a second PSG with titration is then conducted during a second overnight stay.
 Continuous positive airway pressure therapy (CPAP), a common treatment for sleep apnea, will be given at this time.

-- Split night (diagnostic & treatment) – During the first half of the night, this test is used to determine whether a person has sleep apnea, as well as the severity of the condition.
+- Split night (diagnostic & treatment) – During the first half of the night, this test at our Sleep Center in New York City is used to determine whether a person has sleep apnea, as well as the severity of the condition.
 During the second half of the night, continuous positive airway pressure therapy (CPAP), will be applied and titration will begin.

 - Multiple sleep latency test (MSLT) —Used to diagnose narcolepsy and to measure the degree of daytime sleepiness.
 To ensure accurate results, it is performed on the morning following a diagnostic overnight PSG.

 - Maintenance of wakefulness Test (MWT) —A MWT is used to evaluate a person’s ability to stay awake during the day.
 There are four trials given two hours apart.

 At our Sleep Center in New York City, all of our patients are assigned to a private room.
 Each room is equipped with a camera, microphone, and testing equipment.
 These devices allow our technicians to closely monitor our patient’s sleep throughout the night.

 The test begins once a patient is hooked up to electrodes.
 The electrodes do not hurt and will be placed on the face, chest, and scalp.
 In addition, an electrocardiogram is used to record the heart rate and an electromyogram is used to identify abnormal movements made during the sleep study at the Queens Sleep Center.
 During the sleep study, information is recorded and sent to the technician’s workspace, where it is analyzed and a report is created.